 For owners of individual dwellings or those with a duty to insure residential blocks, Peter Barry are able to assist in providing what is known as a Reinstatement Cost Assessment (RCA).
 This is a calculation to provide a figure representing the cost to reinstate a property in the event of it being destroyed.

 It is generally recommended that a Reinstatement Cost Assessment is updated every three years or more frequently if a property has been extended or altered.
 It is therefore important to have a periodic and professional assessment of your property to calculate a suitable sum.

 This involves an inspection of the building to understand the age, accommodation and construction, taking measurements and running a calculation to industry standards.

-If you are responsible for insuring a building and are not confident that you have an adequate sum insured, please do not hesitate to send a message via our Contact Us page, or call our team on 020 7183 2578 for more information and a free quote.
+If you are responsible for insuring a building and are not confident that you are insured for an adequate sum, please do not hesitate to send a message via our Contact Us page, or call our team on 020 7183 2578 for more information and a free quote.

 If badly handled, party wall procedures can add many thousands of pounds to the costs of your building project but there are plenty of things you (and your surveyor) can do to keep costs to a minimum.
 Speak to your neighbours before serving notice This isn't always possible, if the property is let or the ...
 Read More >>

 There are many different elements that will need to be considered in order for the vision of your extension to become a reality and it is apparent that a layperson is often unaware what professional help may be required along the way - there are the obvious ones; Architect, engineer and contractor, and to a lesser extent, the ...
 Read More >>